Frank Roberts (diplomat): World War Two

+Later life

-Roberts retired in 1968, serving as a member of the Duncan committee on overseas representation, president of the British Atlantic Committee and of the European Atlantic Group, and on the council of Chatham House.
+Roberts retired in 1968, serving as a member of the Duncan committee on overseas representation, president of the British Atlantic Committee and of the European Atlantic Group and on the council of Chatham House.
 His main interest remained with Germany: he was president of the German chamber of commerce and industry in the UK, chairman of the steering committee of the Königswinter conference, member of the Board of Governors of the European Institute for the Media and a founder member of the young Königswinter conference.
 He was the longest-serving president (1974–98) of the British-German Association.
-He also accepted non-executive directorships of German and British companies, including Mercedes-Benz and Unilever.
+He also held non-executive directorships of German and British companies, including Mercedes-Benz and Unilever.
 He was noted in the Economist in 1977 as one of the 44 ‘British boardroom elite’.
-The range and success of Roberts' retirement activities showed that the skills of a diplomat carry weight even beyond the realm of intergovernmental relations.
-His interests outside his professional life included reading historical work, listening to music, and following the sports news.
-He and his wife were both aficionados of the arts, including ballet, theatre, paintings and sculpture, and they enjoyed collecting antiques.
-The British Museum holds a collection of glassware and Russian icons that the Roberts' had acquired over the years.
+The range and success of Roberts' retirement activities showed that the skills of a diplomat carry weight even beyond the realm of inter-governmental relations.
+His interests outside his professional life included reading historical works, listening to music and following sports news.
+He and his wife were aficionados of the arts, including ballet, theatre, paintings and sculpture and they enjoyed collecting antiques.
+The British Museum holds a collection of glassware and Russian icons that the Roberts had acquired over the years.

-Roberts' memoirs, Dealing with Dictators (1991), give a good synopsis of his career but are somewhat bland and are marred by a tendency to project current concerns into the past.
+Roberts's memoirs, Dealing with Dictators (1991), give a good synopsis of his career but are somewhat bland and marred by a tendency to project current concerns into the past.
 Despite the end of the Cold War, he advocated NATO expansion (in contrast to the arguments of George F. Kennan, who thought that expanding NATO would feed Russian nationalism).
 He was always accessible to historians throughout his retirement, although he was wary of revisiting topics that might open up fresh controversy.
 In the 1990s he became known as a commentator on historical documentaries about some of the issues with which he had been involved.
 His appearances included the esteemed CNN/BBC series Cold War (1998).
 Ultimately, Roberts' career demonstrates the role of the individual, including those who operate largely behind the scenes, in shaping international developments.

-He died in Kensington, London, on 7 January 1998.
+Roberts lived in Kensington, London, where he died on 7 January 1998.